odekyc/PHP_Projects/README.md

-# PHP_Assignments
+# PHP_SmallProjects
-Simple Assignments Built by PHP and Javascript!
+Simple Light Projects Built by PHP and Javascript!